The EDGE Awards are changing for EDGE2022 only.

 The awards are open to global applications.

-Finalists in each category will receive:-
+Finalists in each category will receive: –

-Finalists will be announced 10th February 2022, complimentary & discounted places must be booked by 14th February 2022.
+Finalists will be announced 3rd MARCH 2025 complimentary & discounted places must be booked by 10th March 2025.

 1) Be honest about what you are good at and how you can demonstrate this to the judges.